php-fig/fig-standards/proposed/phpdoc-tags.md

 #### Description

 With the @return tag it is possible to document the return type of a function or method.
-When provided, it MUST contain a "Type" (See Appendix A) to indicate what is returned; the description on the other hand is OPTIONAL yet RECOMMENDED in case of complicated return structures, such as associative arrays.
+When provided, it MUST contain a "Type" to indicate what is returned; the description on the other hand is OPTIONAL yet RECOMMENDED in case of complicated return structures, such as associative arrays.